webhintio/hint/packages/rule-http-compression/README.md

 * Only resources for which the result of the compression is smaller than original size are served compressed.

-* The most efficient encodigs are used (by default the rule check if Zopfli is used over HTTP and Brotli over `HTTPS`, however that can be changed, see: [`Can the rule be configured?` section](#can-the-rule-be-configured)).
+* The most efficient encodings are used (by default the rule check if Zopfli is used over HTTP and Brotli over `HTTPS`, however that can be changed, see: [`Can the rule be configured?` section](#can-the-rule-be-configured)).

-* Deprecated or not widely supported encodigs, and `Content-Type` values are not used.
+* Deprecated or not widely supported encodings, and `Content-Type` values are not used.

 * Potential caching related issues are avoided.